-Current food preservation methods no longer accept open kettle canning.
+Child: age 6 and under (yellow tag) Current food preservation methods no longer accept open kettle canning.
 All entries must be preserved according to USDA standards.
 Only products canned and dried according to USDA, WSU and/or current Ball Blue Book Canning recommendations will be judged.

-Contact the WSU Extension Office for further information at (509) 745-8531.
+Contact the WSU Extension for further information at (509) 745-8531.

 - Use labels provided by Fair office.
 Jars not labeled will be disqualified.
 Label must include kind of food, processing method and time, elevation and date processed.
-Place labels on the lid of the jar. - Standard canning jars and lids required.
-Clean and rings removed. - Jam and jelly products must be processed and sealed with a lid.
+Place labels on the back of the jar, not on the top or lid. - Jam and jelly products must be processed and sealed with a lid.
 No paraffin permitted. - All exhibits must be work of exhibitor and must be canned within the last 12 months. - No limit of exhibits per class; must use a different recipe. - Superintendent reserves the right to refuse exhibits not properly sealed.
 If any jar comes unsealed, premium points will be pulled.